Layered Process Audits: Stop Errors and Ace Compliance

 Layer 1 – Frontline Employees and Operators:

 Frontline employees conduct audits within their workstations or areas.
 Their audits concentrate on adhering to safety standards and standard operating procedures (SOPs).
-These employees are well-positioned to identify issues as they are directly engaged in day-to-day operations.
+Employees are well-positioned to identify issues as they are directly engaged in day-to-day operations.
+This layer also directly supports strong health and safety management, especially in high-risk work environments.

 Layer 2 – Team Leaders and Supervisors: